Funstab/MechanoidManager/README.md

 - Enable or disable mechanoid raids and incidents with a single toggle.
 - Adjust the frequency of mechanoid encounters using a simple slider in the mod settings.
 - Settings can be configured mid-game, instantly applying changes to mechanoid activity.
+- **Easier Mechanoids Option**:
+  - **Reduced Health**: Mechanoids' health is reduced by 2.
+  - **Reduced Armor**: Both sharp and blunt armor ratings of mechanoids are reduced by 2.
+  - **Reduced Damage**: Melee damage dealt by mechanoids is reduced by 2.
+  - **Increased Cooldown**: Melee attack cooldown of mechanoids is increased by 2.
+  - **Flammability**: Mechanoids are now flammable, while their buildings (except turrets) remain non-flammable.
+  - **Reduced Turret Range**: The range of mechanoid turrets is reduced.
+  - **Reduced Shield Generator Range**: The effective range of mechanoid shield generators is reduced.

 ## Installation